nymtech/nym/documentation/operators/src/nodes/nym-node.md

 ## Quick `nym-node --mode exit-gateway` Setup

-A fast deploy ten commands to get and setup your node, configure networking and connectivity and check that it all works fine by getting two free jokes through the mixnet.
+A fast ten commands deployment to get and setup your node, configure networking and connectivity and check that it all works fine by getting two free jokes through the mixnet.

 ```admonish caution
 If you are not well familiar with `nym-node` setup, automation, and `nymtun0` configuration, follow the [steps above](#steps-for-nym-node-operators) one by one.
 You can use this flow as a reference later on.